 While you work alone you can’t clearly see this problem.
 It happens only when there are many courses managed by a team.
-Someone did a change and tell no one about it, someone released a course to clients which wasn’t ready yet… Does it sound familiar?
+Someone did a change and tell no one about it, someone released a course to clients who weren’t ready yet… Does it sound familiar?

 - Clients/students frustration